-It’s pretty common for Silhouette Cameo and Cricut small business owners to design and sell customers unique, one-of-a-kind products.
+It’s pretty common for Silhouette and Cricut small business owners to design and sell customers unique, one-of-a-kind products.
 Many times, the design you create is based on the idea of the customer.
 After you send the finished product – who owns the rights to the design based on your customer’s idea: you as the maker or the customer that you created the design for?
+Let’s talk about this today.

 Who Owns the Rights to Custom Made Designs?